sumanta2/uploadDownloadFile/Readme.txt

 bug present when one file uploading it provide option to upload another file need to disabled the upload option(solved)

-use React-toastify package for notification
+use React-toastify package for notification when upload image notification shows when cut this notification again one notification display(bug) if two person upload two different file with same name then last uploaded file override file same name first override file